MaximilianCoutuer/R-HATEOAS/README.md

 The following features are planned in future releases:

 * Full test coverage.
 The test projects are currently incomplete as a result of rapid iteration on the main package.
+* Simplify by eliminating the property set concept.
 * Verify correct functionality with XML output or other output formats.
-* Clarify or replace the property set system.
 * Add more example rulesets.

 ## License